MoT3rror/joomla/README.md

     juju deploy mysql
     juju deploy joomla

-Before you add a relation to mysql you need to provide a valid config.yaml to the charm that contains the admin_password.
-Please, refer to the juju documentation on instructions on how to set and use charm configuration files;
+Before you add a relation to mysql you need to provide the joomla charm with an admininstrator password:

+	juju set joomla admin_password='new password'

+The default administrator password is 'password' but is highly recommended to change before adding the relation.

 Once the configuration is in place you can then add a relation between joomla and mysql with: